 Acellular Particles: Viruses

 Although they may seem to behave as living things, viruses are actually acellular, nonliving particles.
 Viruses are not considered to be living organisms because they are incapable of carrying out all life processes.
-The factors that distinguish them as nonliving are as follows.

 Article Summary: Viruses are not living cells, but efficient parasites that commandeer living cells and turn them into virus factories.
 Learn how these nonliving particles act so smart.

 Virus 101: Structure, Classification & Reproduction

 You have free access to a large collection of materials used in a college-level introductory Cell Biology Course.
 The Virtual Cell Biology Classroom provides a wide range of free educational resources including Power Point Lectures, Study Guides, Review Questions and Practice Test Questions.

 Viruses are composed of nucleic acid, proteins and, in some cases, lipids as well.
 Nucleic acid, which can be either DNA or RNA, encodes the genetic information that is necessary to make copies of the virus.

 The nucleic acid is surrounded by a protective protein coat, called a capsid.
 Some viruses are also surrounded by an outer membranous layer, called an envelope, made of lipid and protein.

 The viral capsid is a protein coat that provides protection for viral nucleic acid and is a means of attachment to host’s cells.
 It is composed of proteinaceous subunits called capsomeres.
 Some capsids are made of single type of capsomere while others include multiple types.